Topological Hochschild homology of truncated Brown-Peterson spectra I: Topological Hochschild homology mod

-\subsection{The $v_1$-Bockstein spectral sequence}
+\subsection{The $v_2$-Bockstein spectral sequence}

-In this subsection, we continue assuming $p \geq 3$.
-Recall from Section \ref{Bockstein and Adams} that the tower of spectra used to build the Bockstein spectral sequence \eqref{Bockstein vi} can be identified with an Adams resolution.
-We therefore freely identify the $v_1$-Bockstein spectral sequence with the multiplicative Adams spectral sequence
+Recall from Section \ref{Bockstein and Adams} that the tower of spectra used to build the Bockstein spectral sequence \eqref{Bockstein and Adams} can be identified as an Adams tower and therefore the Bockstein spectral sequence is multiplicative.